Minimising the risk of, and optimizing your defence to, Employment Tribunal Claims

 - What legal assistance is available to your Organisation and do you avail of that support at key times?

-Michelle McGinley, Employment Lawyer at EEF Northern Ireland, a Not for Profit organisation supporting businesses by providing unlimited employment advise and legal representation based on a single annual subscription linked to payroll.
+Michelle McGinley, Employment Lawyer at EEF Northern Ireland, a Not for Profit organisation supporting businesses by providing unlimited employment advice and legal representation.
 If you wish to know more about our services, please contact us on 02890 595050.